StevenChangZH/FastPupillaryFatiqueDetection/Updates.md

 * Small adjustments

 **Version 1.6.3**
-* Redesign the SingletonGrabber clas.
+* Redesign the SingletonGrabber class.
 Now we can use it with more efficiency.
 * Add Initialize() method for ThreadPool and ThreadController to initialize member variables while enabling polymorphism.
 However, that means you have to call it immediately after ctors.
-* Generate data from dections to thread pool.
+* Pass data from ThreadJob to thread pool.
+* Use std::condition_variable to make the thread wait while there is no job.
+We have about 30% efficiency promotion with this feature.